kxdang/Organizing-File/README.md

 ## Bugs
- * Will not move files if the file already exists in there and eventually stops the entire program - Will find a fix soon
+ * Will not move files if the file already exists in there and eventually stops the program